-Clinical psychologist and PhD-student aiming at increasing our understanding of the challenges of conducting psychotherapy and how to develop clinical supervision to enhance clinical competence.
+Clinical psychologist and PhD-student aiming at increasing our understanding of the psychotherapists' clinical challenges and how to develop clinical supervision to enhance clinical competence.

 I graduated at the psychology program at Uppsala University in 2017.
-I have a background in the field of psychometrics and talent assessment for recruitment purposes as well as in developing an app for leadership development based on core principles of Cognitive Behavioral Therapy.
+I have a background in the field of psychometrics and talent assessment for recruitment purposes.
+I've also worked with the development of Yomento, an app for leadership development based on core principles of Cognitive Behavioral Therapy.
 In 2017, I switched to the field of clinical psychology and started to work with psychological treatments in an outpatient psychiatric unit at Psykiatri Nordväst in Stockholm City Council, where I still work 50 %, treating patients with depression and anxiety disorders.
 I am currently under training in Metacognitive Therapy (MCT).

-In 2019, I started my PhD training at the Centre for Psychiatry Research at Karolinska Institutet, which I do at 50 % in parallell with my clinical work.
+In 2019, I started my PhD training at the Centre for Psychiatry Research at Karolinska Institutet.
+I work 50 % with my PhD-project, in parallell with my 50 % clinical work.

 In general, my curiosity lies in clinical supervision, therapist variables contributing to increased treatment efficacy, change-mechanisms, and metacognitive therapy.